Club World Cup dates 'disrespectful' to Africa

 The new scheduling of the Fifa Club World Cup is "disrespectful" to Africa, according to former Egypt international Mido.

-The world governing body's tournament was set to take place in December but is now set to be held from 3-12 February in the United Arab Emirates after Japan pulled out as hosts because of the Covid-19 pandemic.
+The world governing body's tournament was due to take place in December but is now set to be held from 3-12 February in the United Arab Emirates after original hosts Japan pulled out because of the Covid-19 pandemic.

-The revised dates are set to clash with the culmination of the Africa Cup of Nations, which will see the continent's national champions crowned in the final on 6 February in Cameroon.
+The revised dates clash with the culmination of the Africa Cup of Nations, which will see the continent's national champions decided in the final on 6 February in Cameroon.

+Egyptians Al Ahly will be Africa's representatives in the UAE and could be without several players depending on their respective countries' progress at the Nations Cup.

 "Fifa deciding to hold the Club World Cup while Afcon is going on is a sign of disrespect to African football," former Ajax and Tottenham striker Mido said on Twitter.